Viral Immunity: Basic Mechanisms and Therapeutic Applications

 Scientific Organizers: Katherine Kedzierska and Paul G. Thomas

 Location: Fairmont Banff Springs, Banff, AB, Canada

 Viruses constitute a continuing threat to global public health and cause millions of severe infections annually.
 Limiting the impact of viral infections requires a multi-layered understanding of viral immunity, from basic research on viral recognition and host immune responses, to the clinical application of novel antiviral and host-targeted therapies and vaccines.
-Despite recent advances, basic immune mechanisms underlying both (i) rapid host recovery, and (ii) severe and fatal disease outcomes, are far from clear.
-This Keystone Symposium covers a wide range of viral immunity topics summarizing the most recent advances in innate immunity and inflammation, viral sensing and antigen presentation, adaptive T and B cell immunity, novel vaccine development, human immunology across anatomical sites, and innovative computational analyses.
-The meeting juxtaposes animal models with human and clinical studies, aims to integrate multi-disciplinary knowledge and foster collaborations across viral models, host systems, academia, government, and industry.
-The overall objective of this meeting is to provide a unique opportunity for cross-disciplinary interactions and knowledge exchange.
+Despite recent advances, basic immune mechanisms underlying both rapid host recovery, as well as, severe and fatal disease outcomes, are far from clear.
+Therefore, this Keystone Symposia conference covers a wide range of viral immunity topics summarizing the most recent advances in innate immunity and inflammation, viral sensing and antigen presentation, adaptive T and B cell immunity, novel vaccine development, human immunology across anatomical sites, and innovative computational analyses.
+The conference juxtaposes animal models with human and clinical studies, and aims to integrate multi-disciplinary knowledge.
+A key outcome will be fostering collaborations across different approaches such as viral models and host systems, and also across different communities from academia to government to industry.
+The overall objective of this conference is to provide a unique opportunity for cross-disciplinary interactions and knowledge exchange.
 Joint efforts in understanding viral immunity are needed for the rational design of new immunotherapies and vaccines towards seasonal, emerging, and re-emerging viruses.

 Registration for this meeting is not open yet, it will open later in January 2020